ethersphere/swarm-cli/README.md

 This command will ask for a password that we have to repeat.
 After that a new identity is created (named `main`).
 Now we can use this identity to sign updates.
 It's also possible to import and export Ethereum JSON V3 format identities that works with other apps (e.g. wallets).

 For uploading to a feed we can use the `feed upload` command.
-It expects an `identity` to be provided along with a `topic` and the `path` of the directory (or file) we want to upload.
-It also expects the `password` of the identity.
+It expects an `identity` to be provided along with the `password` belonging to it and the `path` of the directory (or file) we want to upload.

 ```
-swarm-cli feed upload --hash-topic --topic w --identity main --path dist --password 1
+swarm-cli feed upload --identity main --password my-secret-password --path dist
 ```

+In this example we are uploading the content of the `dist` folder.
+If it contains an `index.html` file then it will be automatically added as a default file to be displayed when visiting the URL.

 If the uploading was successful the last printed line will contain a `Feed Manifest URL`.
-We can use this URL to put into an ENS record or reverse proxy configuration, because it won't change when you update the feed.
+This URL can be opened in the browser.
+We can also put this URL into an ENS record or reverse proxy configuration, because it will stay the same when you update the feed.
 The uploaded content can be found on the link in the line starting with `URL`.

 ## Config